-- Minimize activity during winter months to avoid displacing wildlife. - Reduce access and/or do not create new access. - d.
+- b.
+Minimize activity during winter months to avoid displacing wildlife. - c.
+Reduce access and/or do not create new access. - d.
 Follow general timing restrictions

-The environmental significance of each biophysical feature in the Plan Area has been ranked as Low, Moderate or High (Stantec 2018).
-The EOS Study Area incorporates the environmentally significant areas identified in the Plan Area, as summarized in Table A1 and identified on Map A2: Environmentally Significant Areas.
+The environmental significance of each biophysical feature in the Plan Area has been ranked as low, moderate or high (Stantec 2018).
+The EOS Study Area incorporates the environmentally significant areas identified in the Plan Area, as summarized in Table B1: Summary of biophysical features included in the EOS Study Area and identified on Map B2: Environmentally Significant Areas.